EU hopes to avoid battle over airline pollution law

 "I just think that it is a pity if some of our colleagues in other countries - now we are talking about governments - spend more energy on how they can fight the European way of doing this instead of actually trying to help us do what is the essence here - how we can take care that the emissions of airlines are also accounted for," she said.

-"Ask any citizen, any passenger on a plane, and they would say it is only fair that we pay for the pollution that our traveling leads to."
+"Ask any citizen, any passenger on a plane, and they would say it is only fair that we pay for the pollution that our travelling leads to."

 (editing by Jane Baird)